Deformation of locally free actions and the leafwise cohomology: Parameter deformation

-In fact, the following proposition garantees the solvalibity, and it completes the proof. \begin{prop} [Mitsumatsu-Matsumotmo \cite{MM03}] If smooth functions $f,g$ satisfies the equation (\ref{eqn:Sol 2}), then the equation (\ref{eqn:Sol 3}) has a solution $(h,c_2)$. \end{prop} \end{proof} The group $GA$ is naturally isomorphic to the subgroup of $SL(2,\RR)$ which consists of upper triangular matrices by the map
+In fact, the following proposition guarantees the solvability, and it completes the proof. \begin{prop} [Matsumoto and Mitsumatu \cite{MM03}] If smooth functions $f,g$ satisfy the equation (\ref{eqn:Sol 2}), then the equation (\ref{eqn:Sol 3}) has a solution $(h,c_2)$. \end{prop} \end{proof} The group $GA$ is naturally isomorphic to the subgroup of $SL(2,\RR)$ which consists of upper triangular matrices by the map